Roo-key/ece4160/docs/lab12.md

 <section id="content">

 <h2>Objective</h2>
-The culmination of many, many hours of labor, the final lab 12 involves navigating our robot through a maze.
-The goal of the lab is to reach every single waypoint in a set of nine waypoints via any means necessary.
+<p>The culmination of many, many hours of labor, the final lab 12 involves navigating our robot through a maze.
+The goal of the lab is to reach every single waypoint in a set of nine waypoints via any means necessary.</p>

 <br><img src="assets/images/lab12/Maze.png" alt="Path through maze" width="50%" height="50%">
 <br><img src="assets/images/lab12/Maze_irl.jpg" alt="Maze" width="50%" height="50%">

 <h2>Initial Design: Onboard</h2>
-The car must perform three different actions as it navigates the maze.
+<p>The car must perform three different actions as it navigates the maze.
 First and foremost, the car must drive forward and for the purposes of this lab I designed an arduino function to stop the car after reaching a set distance.
 To do so, I first derived a setpoint by subtracting the desired travel distance from the current frontal ToF sensor reading.
 When the new ToF sensor reading is exactly (x) less than the initial ToF sensor reading, that means that the car has moved (x) distance forward.
 After finding the setpoint, the car behaves as in lab 7, using a PID controller to reach the set point and a Kalman Filter to bypass the slow sensor readings.
-Below shows the pseudocode of my command.
+Below shows the pseudocode of my command.</p>

 <pre><code>// Drives the robot forward a set distance
 case FORWARD_PID: